anthonyastarita/DividendFiend/README.md

  We grab data from finviz, marketwatch, seeking alpha to bring you concise and useful dividend stock data.

- # Use as a screener
+ # Use As a Screener

  Use this boilerplate code to use the file tickerList.xls (a curated list of a few thousand stocks) to iterate through and get dividend stocks that meet your criteria
  ```